-Not Your Father’s Robots: Robotic Process Automation and How It’s Changing IT
+Not Your Father’s Robots: Robotic Process Automation vs. Traditional Automation

 The word “robot” probably brings to mind classic clunky androids like C-3PO or Rosie from the Jetsons—not exactly what you expect to find in real-life modern businesses.
 And yet, robotic process automation (RPA) is poised for rapid growth across many industries.
-RPA isn’t done by humanoid robots, but smart software that interacts with business applications to streamline processes.
+RPA isn’t done by humanoid robots, but smart IT process software software that interacts with business applications.
 That being said, robotic process automation does have a few things in common with your favorite fictional robots.

 Automation software has been around for decades.
 There’s a good chance you’re using at least one automation tool in your organization.
 Maybe it’s a custom script written to take a single task off your hands, or maybe it’s a job scheduler that can schedule tasks for a certain time of day, every day.

 Robotic process automation is smarter than that.
 What happens if the workflow you want to automate requires a certain file, but that file hasn’t arrived yet?
 Your traditional automation tool will probably try to run the process at 2:00 p.m. like it always does, and the task will fail.
 Robotic process automation software makes decisions like a human operator would.
 It can kick off your automated process based on whether that file has arrived.
 If one of the subsequent steps of the process fails, the RPA platform can choose an alternate task for the next step of the workflow.

 How Does Robotic Process Automation Differ from Traditional Automation?

 Robotic process automation software may not be the kind of robot that looks human, but it manipulates your applications at the graphical interface level, just like you.
 That makes it easy to set up your robotic process automation solution to follow all the same steps in a process that a person would, even if the process includes interfacing with multiple applications in the same workflow.